NoroffFEU/development-platforms/case-studies/microsoft-power-apps.md

 ![Image](https://user-images.githubusercontent.com/91562336/234335946-140c889d-7b38-450e-8d6a-7be20494fa07.jpg)
 *(Figur 1)*

-A low code environment is a platform that allows the user to develop simple and complex applications easier - often with a interface to use instead of pure code.
+A low-code environment is a platform that allows the user to develop simple and complex applications easier - often with an interface to use instead of pure code.
 The production time of applications here is a lot quicker.

-Having a low-code environment is much like using buiding blocks to contruct an entire city.
+Having a low-code environment is much like using building blocks to construct an entire city.
 You can assemble the structures you need without worrying about how each brick works and what way they should be used.
 It will empower you to build a range of applications with ease.

-According to Gartner.
-Inc's latest report the global market for low-code is esitmated to almost 27 billion in 2023.
+According to Gartner, Inc.'s latest report, the global market for low-code is estimated to be almost $27 billion in 2023.

 ## Brief History

 - 2015 -Power Apps was first introduced by Microsoft in November 2015 as a new addition to its suite of business applications.
 Initially, it was part of the Dynamics 365 suite and was called "Project Siena."
-- 2016 - Microsoft released PowerApps as a standalone product and added it to the Office 365 suite.
+- 2016 - Microsoft released Power Apps as a standalone product and added it to the Office 365 suite.
 Power Apps has since grown in popularity and evolved with new features and capabilities, such as the ability to integrate with other Microsoft products like Power BI and Azure.
 - 2019 - Microsoft announced the availability of Power Apps for mobile devices, enabling users to create and use apps on-the-go.
 - 2020 - Microsoft released new tools to simplify the process of building custom connectors for Power Apps, allowing users to easily integrate with a wide range of data sources.